kevinamiri/Instructgpt-prompts/readme.md

 ### Questions-based prompts:

-  What do you think about …
+  - What do you think about ...

-  What’s your take on …
+  - What’s your take on ...

-  What’s the meaning of ...
+  - What’s the meaning of ...
+  - Any other question

 ### Instruct-based prompts:

   - Make a prediction about [keyword, topic, or subject…]
   - Provide a comparison and contrast between [point1] and [point2]
   - Provide a summary of [keyword, topic, or subject…]